 This list may grow in size.
 Any faculty member who would like to request a course be added to the ESGP core course list is asked to submit a current course outline to the ESGP office for consideration by The Graduate Studies Committee.
 Students may also suggest courses as long as they have informed the instructor of their intention and it meets with the instructor's approval.
-The student also must submit a course outline to the ESGP office for consideration by The Graduate Studies for consideration by The Graduate Studies Committee.
+The student also must submit a course outline to the ESGP office for consideration by The Graduate Studies Committee.
 Those submitting requests should also state in their request how the course meets the requirements as listed under each core area.